-A devotee of both Shiva and Vishnu Sage Markandeya belonged to the Bhrigu clan.
-Legend of his birth goes like this: Mrikandu rishi and his wife Marudmati worshipped Shiva and sought from him the boon of begetting a son.
+A devotee of both Shiva and Vishnu, Sage Markandeya belonged to the Bhrigu clan.
+The legend of his birth goes like this: Mrikandu rishi and his wife Marudmati worshipped Shiva and sought from him the boon of begetting a son.
 As a result, he was given the choice of either a gifted son, but with a short life on earth or a child of low intelligence but with a long life.
 Mrikandu rishi chose the former and was blessed with Markandeya, an exemplary son, destined to die at the age of 16.

 Markandeya grew up to be a great devotee of Shiva and on the day of his destined death, he continued his worship of Shiva in his aniconic form of Shivalingam.
 The messengers of Yama, the god of death were unable to take away his life because of his great devotion and continual worship of Shiva.
 Yama then came in person to take away Markandeya’s life and sprung his noose around the young sage’s neck.
 By accident or fate the noose mistakenly landed around the Shivalingam, and out of it, Shiva emerged in all his fury attacking Yama for his act of aggression.
 After defeating Yama in the battle to the point of death, Shiva then revived him, under the condition that the devout youth would live forever.
 For this act, Shiva was thereafter also known as Kalantaka (“Ender of Death”).